I still Cooperate with Multiple Listing Service Members

 Conversely, and for similar reasons, many wise home buyers are no longer using a multiple listing service member to help them search for a home.
 And many still go on to actually find and buy their own dwelling.
 But why is this happening?
 Could it be said that an increasing number of home buyers finally understand that the multiple listing service seller has added a big commission to the list price of their home?
 The answer, of course, is yes.
 And they won't tolerate any longer.

 A Written Listing Agreement Is Not Required

 Now, since I don't require a written listing agreement, my peers within the real estate industry would tell me that this is a foolish proposition.
 They would tell me that most of you will not pay a commission unless contractually obligated to do so.
-Well, having already done much experimenting with my 2% model, I'm happy to report that this is not true.
-Most of you, in fact, after taking into consideration that you could be paying as much as 6% or more to sell your home, have been more than willing to pay a 2% commission.
+Well, having already done much experimenting with my 3% model, I'm happy to report that this is not true.
+Most of you, in fact, after taking into consideration that you could be paying as much as 6% or more to sell your home, have been more than willing to pay a 3% commission.

-you don't need to take my FSBO class to receive my help.
-But, if you're really motivated to sell or buy a home, taking my class will save you a lot of time and money.
-That said, I now want to thank you for visiting my website.
-I'm also looking forward to hearing from you!
+you don't need to take my open house marketing class to receive my help.
+But, if you're really motivated to sell your home, taking my class will save you a lot of time and money.
+That said, I'm now looking forward to hearing from you!